AngleProtocol/angle-docs/README.md

 ### Other Aspects

 Angle is not limited to these key components.
-It is notably involved in [Direct Deposit Modules](other/amo.md) that invest agTokens directly in other protocols.

-Angle also relies on a [Governance module](governance/angle-dao.md) to manage the protocol, accessible on Ethereum mainnet.
+It has notably a complex [bridge infrastructure](other/cross-chain.md) designed to facilitate the cross-chain liquidity of agTokens.

+### 🗳 Governance

+Angle is a decentralized protocol governed by [a DAO](governance/angle-dao.md) encapsulating all holders of a governance token called veANGLE.
+Holders of the token have voting powers to propose and make changes to the underlying code of the Angle Protocol.

 ## 🛣️ Roadmap